Tour guides

 Don’t leave Valparaíso without admiring the different panoramas and viewpoints that the city offers on its port and bay.
 Take the Micro “O”, a small local bus that takes you to the Avenida Allemania, the only avenue that connects several hills together from the top.
 From there, admire the view of the port, the bay with the sand dunes of Concon in the background and sometimes, when the weather allows it, the Andes Mountains.
 It’s impossible to see the hills of Valpo at a glance from the shore!
 Embark on a small fisherman’s boat that will take you to the bay of Valparaíso.
 It’s the only place where you’ll have enough distance to see the whole city.
 As a bonus, you will certainly have the chance to see up close all the marine animals that call the bay home.

-Our regions in Chile
+Our regions Chile

-Our cities in Chile
+Our other cities Chile

 No city